 Wainscoting ideas are all the rave these days.
 Why?
 Well, after a couple of thousand years of building houses in a huge variety of different climates and cultures, it’s fair to say we have a lot of architectural inspiration out there.
 Modern homeowners have the luxury of picking and choosing the classical elements they like and seeing how they work alongside more modern ones.
-A common classical feature in many houses is the use of wainscoting, more specifically raised panel wainscoting, in the home.
+A common classical feature in many houses is the use of modern wainscoting ideas, more specifically raised panel wainscoting, in the home, and used with fireplace design ideas.

 Wainscoting was born of practical reasons, acting as insulation and helping to minimize dampness in the homes, as well as protecting the walls.
 Nowadays though, it has lost most of its practical value and is instead a purely aesthetic feature.
 We are now able to see how modern features and furnishings look alongside wainscoting, by either complimenting or contrasting it.